‘Bachelorette’ Clare Crawley Flashes Skin In Bathtub Ahead Of Drama-Filled Episode

 The Bachelorette star Clare Crawley is flashing some skin in her newest Instagram post.
 The 39-year-old is apparently preparing for the criticism that comes with a new episode by taking a soak in a large bathtub.
-Clare shared the new picture to social media where she stuck her shoulders and head out of a tub and rested her arms on its side while looking off in the distance.
-She rested her head against one hand and looked to her left.
+Clare shared the new picture to social media, an image in which she kept her shoulders and head out of the tub and rested her arms on its side.
+She supported her head with one hand and looked to her left.

 Clare was sporting two thin gold bangle bracelets and kept her blond locks out of the water and dry.
 Behind her was a large window that took up a majority of the frame.
-A few candles and towels were behind her resting on the ledge around the tub, making for a serene and simple backdrop.
+A few candles and towels were behind her, resting on the ledge around the tub, making for a serene and simple backdrop.

 In her caption for the post, Clare said it was the kind of morning that called for a bath and added the white dove emoji.
 Within an hour, the hot new image brought in thousands of likes and hundreds of comments from fans and trolls alike.